Spectral analysis on standard locally homogeneous spaces: Definition of type and type using instead of

 \end{notation}

-Note that here we consider more general eigenfunctions which are not necessarily square integrable.
+Note that here we consider more general eigenfunctions which are not necessarily square-integrable.
 Eigenfunctions are not automatically smooth, which is why we use a formulation with the space $\DD'$ of distributions.